Ginimo/RoadAccidentsAnalysis/README.md

 DATA
 ==========================================================================================

-Furthermore the data folder contains all the data required for the analysis.
+The data folder contains all the data required for the analysis.
 It is including the main csv-file "RoadTrafficAccidentLocations.csv" from the Bundesamt für Strassen ASTRA.
 Furthermore the excel-file "PopulationCH.xlsx" containing the population information for each canton of Switzerland.
 The excel-file "Axa.xslx" is a fictive